shijun/cookie-session/README.md

 Keys with which to encrypt and sign the cookie.
 The first key is used for encryption, the second for signing.

-##### encrypted

-Encrypt and sign the cookie contents with AES-256 and HMAC-SHA256 (respectively) using the provided keys.

 ##### Cookie Options

 Other options are passed to `cookies.get()` and `cookies.set()` allowing you